The ideal family vacation destination for year-round adventure

-The steep mountainside of American Fork canyon is the setting for Timpanogos Cave.
-Water, time, and rock formed the spectacular underground scenery that exists inside.
+The steep mountainside of American Fork canyon is the setting for one of Utah's top National Monuments , Timpanogos Cave.
 Natural forces created the caves as the Wasatch Range grew 30 million years ago.
 Sedimentary rock was lifted and fractured along fault lines.
+Read more...

 Timpanogos Cave is located off I-15 up American Fork Canyon.
 Take Exit 284, turn east onto State Highway 92, and go 10 miles to the monument.
 There are picnic areas along American Fork Creek.
 Private and public campgrounds are located in and around the monument, which is surrounded by the Uinta National Forest and three neighboring state parks, where hiking trails, fishing, and other recreation is available.